exoplatform/exo-documentation/docs/Administration.rst

 Administrating spaces
 ======================

-It is possible to restrict which users can create and/or manage spaces and its templates through an easy to use interface .
+It is possible to restrict which users can create and/or manage spaces and templates through an easy to use interface .

 |image305|